ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 This example query builds on the above dynamic disk configuration and shows how to use a local disk to cache data from a table stored at a URL.
-Neither the cache disk nor the web storage is configured in the ClickHouse configuration files; both are configured in the ATTACH query settings.
+Neither the cache disk nor the web storage is configured in the ClickHouse configuration files; both are configured in the CREATE/ATTACH query settings.

 In the settings highlighted below notice that the disk of `type=web` is nested within the disk of `type=cache`.